What is a custom storefront?

 Usually, when you open a shop in Shopify, you can have a default home page, product page, and other pages, but they are limited in functionalities, weak on SEO, and make your store look like thousands of other stores.

 Ambitious webshops aim to deliver more customised and outstanding service, to look more serious, trustful and align better to meet the clients’ expectations.

 And to do so, they need to aim for having a custom experience.
-In other words, custom storefront – an out-of-the-box, static eCommerce website, that is uniquely built with third-party technology, connected to an eCommerce platform, like Shopify.
+In other words, custom storefront – an out-of-the-box, bespoke eCommerce website, that is uniquely built with third-party technology and connected to an eCommerce platform, like Shopify.

-Building it naturally leads to the conversion rate increase, thanks to incomparably better user experience and significantly better SEO results, in comparison with a standard Shopify store.
+Building it can lead to the conversion rate increase, thanks to incomparably better user experience and significantly better SEO results, in comparison with a standard Shopify store.

 What is an eCommerce storefront?

-To explain the concept of custom Shopify storefront more deeply: an eCommerce storefront is the visual layer of the online store which is responsible for displaying products as well as the other content.
+To explain the concept more deeply, an eCommerce storefront is the visual layer of the online store which is responsible for displaying products as well as the other content.
 In other words, it’s what visitors see and interact with after entering the webshop.

 Elements of eCommerce storefront:

 - Cart page